 Where can you buy Bolivian Rainbow peppers?

-As these chilies serve mainly as ornamental plants your best place to look is your local gardening center, or you can buy Bolivian Rainbow pepper seeds online very easily.
+As these chilies serve mainly as ornamental plants your best place to look is your local gardening center, or you can buy Bolivian Rainbow pepper seeds online very easily (Amazon).
 You won’t find these chilies at your local grocer, so you’ll need to grow them yourself for culinary use or look to farmer’s markets.

 Chilies don’t get more festive than the Bolivian Rainbow pepper, so if you’re looking for the perfect landscaping color-splash you’ve got it right here.
 Add in the surprising spiciness to go with the party-like hues, and it’s a fun chili to cook with too.

 - Colorful Peppers Guide: The Bolivian rainbow pepper is here.
 What else makes the list?

 - Can You Eat Ornamental Peppers?
 Learn about the fact and fiction behind using ornamental chilies as culinary peppers.

 - Ornamental Peppers Guide: Discover the wide variety of ornamental chilies that make incredible edible landscaping.

 Love your descriptions here.
 I know this is an older post, but I just grew some this past summer.
 I agree, though the heat level on mine weren’t 50,000….more like between a jalapeno and a serrano.
 It could be because mine were potted and well watered.
 My colors ranged from green/black/orange/purple/and in the final stages red.
 I absolutely agree with the comments about flavor/taste.
 Just sort of plain moderate hot pepper; unlike the Chile de Agua I grew that hand exciting flavor nuances.
 Beautiful plant, too, but mine were very small….almost like patio table centerpiece small.
 It grew very dense… Read more »